 About 70% of today’s four-year college graduates have student loans to repay.
 The typical recent grad has roughly $35,000 in student loans, according to data from Edvisors.

 While it often takes borrowers 10 to 15 years or more to pay off college debt, it doesn’t always have to take that long.

-There are several different strategies and approaches student loan borrowers can take to get those loans paid off fast.
-During the next 7 days I will present “Seven Smart Ways to Pay off Student Loans Fast,” with a new tip each day.
-Here is Tip #1:
+There are several different strategies and approaches student loan borrowers can take to get those loans paid off more quickly.

 If you have federal student loans, there are four different loan repayment plans you can select:

 - the standard loan repayment plan, where you pay a minimum of $50 a month and your payments last for as long as 10 years;

 - the extended repayment option, which also requires at least $50 monthly payments, but which lets you pay off your educational loans over 12 to 30 years;

 - the graduated repayment program, which lasts from 12 to 30 years and allows you to pay as little as $25 a month; and